A Non-Probabilistic Game-Theoretic Information Theory Which Subsumes Probabilistic Channel Coding: Capacity Theorem for the Game-Theoretic Channel

 \section{Capacity Theorem for the Game-Theoretic Channel}

 Recall that a pricing DC cone $A$ is informative if $\mathrm{hull}(A)=\mathbb{R}^{\mathcal{Y}}$.
 A more informative DC cone allows the encoder to influence $y$ by choosing the portfolio $a\in A$.
-Consider the following informally defined game: 1) the adversary chooses a ``prior distribution'' $q\in\Delta_{\mathcal{Y}}$; 2) the encoder chooses $a\in A$; 3) the adversary chooses a ``posterior distribution'' $p\in\Delta_{\mathcal{Y}}$, $p\approx q$ (informally) according to $a$; 4) the adversary succeeds if $\langle p,a\rangle\le0$ (the expected payoff when $y\sim p$ is nonpositive).
-If the adversary succeeds in making $p=q$ (instead of only $p\approx q$), then $A$ is non-informative, since the adversary can choose $q$ without seeing $a$, so the choice of $a$ has no influence to the output.
+Consider the following informally defined game: 1) the adversary chooses a ``prior distribution'' $q\in\Delta_{\mathcal{Y}}$; 2) the encoder chooses $a\in A$; 3) the adversary chooses a ``posterior distribution'' $p\in\Delta_{\mathcal{Y}}$ according to $a$ subject to $\langle p,a\rangle\le0$ (the expected payoff when $y\sim p$ is nonpositive); 4) the adversary succeeds if $p\approx q$ (informally).
+If the adversary succeeds in making $p=q$ (instead of only $p\approx q$), then $A$ is non-informative, since the adversary can choose $q$ without seeing $a$, so the choice of $a$ has no influence on the output.
 An analogy in statistics is that if the posterior distribution is the same as the prior distribution, then the data gives no new information.
 For a more informative $A$, the adversary must choose $p$ according to $a$, and $p$ cannot always be close to $q$.
 This motivates the following measure of informativeness, where ``$p\approx q$'' is measured by the KL divergence.

 {}

 \begin{defn} The \emph{information capacity} of a pricing DC cone $A\in\mathrm{DCCone}(\mathcal{Y})$ is

 where $\Delta_{\mathcal{Y}}$ is the set of finite distributions over $\mathcal{Y}$, and $D(p\Vert q):=\sum_{y\in\mathrm{supp}(p)}p(y)\log(p(y)/q(y))$ is the KL divergence (which is $\infty$ if $\mathrm{supp}(p)\nsubseteq\mathrm{supp}(q)$).
 We take $\mathrm{I}(\emptyset)=-\infty$ and $\mathrm{I}(\mathbb{R}^{\mathcal{Y}})=\infty$. \end{defn} {}